 Search

-Developing: Crestview Police Announce Arrest School Bus Driver.
+Developing: Crestview Police Announce Arrest of School Bus Driver.
 Has she driven your child?

 CRESTVIEW, Fla. — An Okaloosa County School District bus driver was arrested Friday afternoon after authorities determined she was operating a school bus under the influence with children on board.